-What are the common cheat day mistakes the majority of us are guilty of?
+What are the most common cheat day and cheat meal mistakes the majority of us are guilty of?
 And how can we correct them?

 Having cheat days or cheat meals is a great way to balance your life.
 Restricting every single day can lead to the feeling of deprivation, which is why incorporating cheat meals can be a really good idea.